 2.4 Storage of segmented image

 Finally, this interface also allows storing the result of manual segmentation.
-The segmentation result is saved as a binary image, where pixels with intensity value of 1 correspond to the segmented object, while pixels with value 0 correspond to the background.
+The segmentation result is saved as a binary image, where the segmented object corresponds to the white pixels and the background to the black ones.

 3 CONCLUSIONS